-“The ERO (short for erosion) Concrete Recycling Robot was designed to efficiently disassemble concrete structures without any waste, dust or separation and enable reclaimed building materials to be reused for new prefabricated concrete buildings”, Omer explains.
-“It does so by using a water jet to crack the concrete surface, separate the waste and package the cleaned, dust-free material.”
+“The ERO [short for “erosion”] Concrete Recycling Robot was designed to efficiently disassemble concrete structures without any waste, dust or separation and enable reclaimed building materials to be reused for new prefabricated concrete buildings,” explains their creator, “It does so by using a water jet to crack the concrete surface, separate the waste and package the cleaned, dust-free material.”

-Once demolition is completed, there is essentially nothing that has gone to landfills or sent to other locations for additional processing.
-“Even the rebar is cleaned of concrete, dust and rust and is ready to be cut and reused immediately” he continued.
+After demolition is completed, there is no waste that needs to be sent to landfills or other centers for further processing: “Even the rebar is cleaned of concrete, dust and rust and is ready to be cut and reused immediately.”

 In 2013, ERO won the Student Designs category of the International Design Excellence Awards, as well as placing as a runner-up for the Core77 Design Awards.
 Mr. Haciömeroğlu has also worked on various other innovative projects, such as the C-Thru: Computer Vision for Fire and Rescue, and C-Thru: Smoke Diving Helmet, as well as the Gland Organ Monitoring IV Fluid Pump.
 Descriptions of these projects can be found on Haciömeroğlu’s website.